Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/rod_of_lordly_might.md

+---
+category: items
+layout: page
 name: Rod of Lordly Might
-type: rod
+tag: item

-# Rod of Lordly Might
+title: Rod of Lordly Might
+---

 _Rod, legendary (requires attunement)_

 This rod has a flanged head, and it functions as a magic mace that grants a +3 bonus to attack and damage rolls made with it.
 The rod has properties associated with six different buttons that are set in a row along the haft.
 It has three other properties as well, detailed below.